 No monetary fees are contributed during this fully-funded implementation phase and no expectations of long-term involvement are required (project phase ends June 30, 2021).
 Partner contributions to the project during this pilot are in the form of staff effort only.
 The institution may choose to formally join the DCN once the sustainability model (under development) is implemented in July 2021.

 We invite expressions of interest from institutions with existing staff and expertise that would help expand our project.
-A survey form collecting expressions of interest will be open in Year 2 and Year 3.
+A survey form (preview PDF of questions) collecting expressions of interest will be open in Year 2 and Year 3.

 - Now accepting expressions of interest for potential new partner institutions interested in joining the DCN in Year 2.